At a glance

 In almost every company, finances and internationality go hand in hand.
 Exchange rates vary by the second, the value of goods changes depending on receipt and dispatch of delivery; the costs for loans go up and down.
 So that later on in your career you are not only part of the conversation but also a shaper of it, English courses with a focus on business are also part of your studies in addition to international teaching contents.
 Want to learn another foreign language as well?
 No problem.
 A study at CBS offers this, too.

 As an alternative, CBS also offers an international business administration studies in the English language.
-The main differences are: one elective specialization instead of two, and more importantly, a semester abroad at one of our partner universities around the world.
+The main differences are: one elective specialisation instead of two, and more importantly, a semester abroad at one of our partner universities around the world.

-With the elective specialization in Financial Management, you are making a statement for when you enter your career later on – namely, that you are able to take the initiative and set priorities on your own.
+With the elective specialisation in Financial Management, you are making a statement for when you enter your career later on – namely, that you are able to take the initiative and set priorities on your own.
 And that is extremely attractive for employers.

 Master?
 Finance!
 We are happy to support you in choosing and planning your studies.
 Take advantage of our info evenings, study information days, a personal study consultation or visit a trial lecture.